Pre-baby

 At this stage, the Mirror-Window Effect is at its peak.
 Mirrors offer reflections, while windows open up new views.
 By practicing wise money management, you can be the mirror your child needs to develop early but strong financial habits.

 By talking to your child about loans and debts, you can teach them new information about the difference between good and bad credit.
 If your child is getting ready to pursue a post-secondary education, speak with your financial advisor about RESP withdrawal options.
-You should also be reviewing your financial plan, will and insurance needs.
+You should also be reviewing your financial plan, will and insurance needs on an ongoing basis.

 Young adult (20-25 years)

-By this point, you’ve hopefully given birth to a financially savvy kid and now it’s time to pass the baton.
+By this point, you’ve hopefully helped raise a financially savvy young adult and now it’s time to pass the baton.
 Set up a meeting with your advisor and your child, so the former can help the latter create an individualized plan that aligns with their long-term financial goals.

-Few things in life bring instant gratification and rearing children is no exception.
+Few things in life bring instant gratification and raising children is no exception.
 It’s all about playing the long game; taking small steps at each stage of your child’s life to create a big picture that’s coloured with success.
-Parenthood is filled with all sorts of pivots and unpredictability, but financial planning can eliminate some of the guesswork — and some of the greys.
+Parenthood is filled with all sorts of pivots and unpredictability, but financial planning can eliminate some of the guesswork.